Bongo (antelope): Distribution and habitat

-Bongos are found in tropical jungles with dense undergrowth up to an altitude of 4000 m in Central Africa, with isolated populations in Kenya, and these West African countries: Cameroon, the Central African Republic, the Republic of the Congo, the Democratic Republic of Congo, the Ivory Coast, Equatorial Guinea, Gabon, Ghana, Guinea, Liberia, Sierra Leone, South Sudan.
+Bongos are found in tropical jungles with dense undergrowth up to an altitude of 4000 m in Central Africa, with isolated populations in Kenya, and these West African countries: Cameroon, the Central African Republic, the Republic of the Congo, the Democratic Republic of the Congo, the Ivory Coast, Equatorial Guinea, Gabon, Ghana, Guinea, Liberia, Sierra Leone, and South Sudan.

-Historically, bongos are found in three disjunct parts of Africa: East, Central and West.
+Historically, bongos are found in three disjunct parts of Africa: East, Central, and West.
 Today, all three populations' ranges have shrunk in size due to habitat loss for agriculture and uncontrolled timber cutting, as well as hunting for meat.

 Bongos favour disturbed forest mosaics that provide fresh, low-level green vegetation.
 Such habitats may be promoted by heavy browsing by elephants, fires, flooding, tree-felling (natural or by logging), and fallowing.
 Mass bamboo die-off provides ideal habitat in East Africa.
 They can live in bamboo forests.

 Diet

 Like many forest ungulates, bongos are herbivorous browsers and feed on leaves, bushes, vines, bark and pith of rotting trees, grasses/herbs, roots, cereals, and fruits.

 Bongos require salt in their diets, and are known to regularly visit natural salt licks.
-Bongos are also known to eat burnt wood after a storm, as a rich source of salt and minerals.
+Bongos are also known to eat burnt wood after a storm, a rich source of salt and minerals.
 This behavior is believed to be a means of getting salts and minerals into their diets.
 This behavior has also been reported in the okapi.
 Another similarity to the okapi, though the bongo is unrelated, is that the bongo has a long prehensile tongue which it uses to grasp grasses and leaves.

 Suitable habitats for bongos must have permanent water available.
 As a large animal, the bongo requires an ample amount of food, and is restricted to areas with abundant year-round growth of herbs and low shrubs.